TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          Two parameters are passed to the function/method: 1) An array with parameters, much like the ones passed to scripts.
 One key is special
-         though: the “item” key, which is passed by reference.
+         though: the "item" key, which is passed by reference.
 So if you alter that value it is reflected  *back* !
 2) $this (reference to the TCEform-object).